 A kids head grows and changes.
 Each child will have different rates of growth and times when they are growing.
 Please be aware that most of your head growth is done by the time you reach 6yrs old (this is an average head growth, you or your child may be different).
 After this age your head will change shape allowing for maturity of your face.
 What this means for helmet buying is that children as young as 6yrs old can fit into adult size helmets.
-“Youth” helmets tend to be an adults size small with kids graphics on them.
+“Youth” helmets tend to be an adults size small in kids graphics or colours.

 For other types of riding (town, recreation, road) see the BIKE HELMET BUYING GUIDE

 For Mountain Bike Helmet options see the specific MOUNTAIN BIKE HELMET BUYING GUIDE

 Adjustment to the head for a snug Fit